Erastus Snow: Personal life and death

 Erastus Snow had four wives, 23 sons, and 13 daughters.
+His son Edward H. Snow followed him into the legislature as part of the first Senate after Utah achieved statehood.
 One of Snow's daughters, Elizabeth, became the wife of Anthony W. Ivins and the mother of Antoine R. Ivins.

 Snow died on May 27, 1888, in Salt Lake City, Utah Territory, at age 69.